Shaukat41/Bootcamp2020/README.md

     3- Installed VS Code, as my code editor from https://code.visualstudio.com/download

     4- Created a simple hello world html file and named it index.html.
-Using GitHub desktop committed the code and pushed it.
+Using GitHub desktop, committed the code and pushed it.

     5- Installed Node.js from https://nodejs.org/en/download/